 Robotic exoskeletons:

 These wearable devices assist patients in moving their limbs and can be programmed to provide targeted therapy to specific muscle groups.
-Example: Cyberdyne, ReWalk Robotics produces the ReWalk Personal Exoskeleton, which provides powered hip and knee motion to help individuals with spinal cord injuries stand and walk.
+Example: Cyberdyne, ReWalk Robotics produces the ReWalk Personal Exoskeleton, which provides powered hip and knee motion to help individuals with spinal cord hip injuries stand and walk.

 Brain-computer interfaces: